mazi3012/GrittaAi-crm/README.md

 # 🤖 Gretta AI — Telegram CRM Bot & Live Command Center

 A Telegram bot that turns chat screenshots into structured CRM leads, paired with a live, modern web dashboard.
-Built for sales teams that DM prospects on Instagram, WhatsApp, or IndiaMART and need to prevent duplicate outreach.
+Built for sales teams that DM prospects on Instagram, WhatsApp, and need to prevent duplicate outreach.

 ## 🚀 Key Features